 Directed readings or research under the supervision of an instructor.
 Repeatable for credit - maximum 12.
 This course is taught largely at an undergraduate level.
 Graduate students will have additional course requirements/expectations.
-Prerequisite: ARC 200 or ARC 490 or ARC 493; junior standing.
+Prerequisite: ARC 200; junior standing.
 Consent of instructor.
 Offered Annually.

 ARC 415 Cr.3

 Advanced Research Applications in Archaeology